 Re-invention is always good.
 It brings about a new way of thinking, it pushes creativity to the forefront and more importantly for the artist, it re-invigorates them.
 This is true for Joel Baker, the soulful singer has always been drawn to two different worlds.

 HABITATS are a band with personality.
 Their light-hearted approach and musical spontaneity is refreshing, which makes their live performances all the more compelling.
 The band are releasing their second EP next month, entitled ‘Jungles’ out 12th February.
 It’s a collection of songs that boldly express HABITATS progression as a band.

-2016 promises to be a great year for Sittingbourne’s Get Inuit.
+2016 promises to be a great year for Sittingbourne’s Indoor Pets.
 The band will be welcoming in the year with a tour of the UK, and soon after they will be starting production on their debut album.

 Aussie six-piece Fairchild set about to make our lives that little bit more interesting with their sprawling synth-led rock.
 They set the ears ablaze, all the while the feet are groovin’.

 London band ISLAND have a way with capturing emotion at it’s most vulnerable and poetic, leaving their listeners powerlessly under their spell.
 With the release of debut EP ‘Girl’ still ripe enough to taste, the band’s unfurling melodies and musical charm are set to ignite the whole nation in glorious wonderment.